dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>Perfection is not attainable, but if we chase perfection we can catch excellence..</q>
+<q>People who are crazy enough to think they can change the world, are the ones who do.</q>
 <hr/>
-<p>Last updated at 2021-12-04 00:29:49 UTC</p>
+<p>Last updated at 2021-12-05 00:32:12 UTC</p>